etoal83/etoal-labs/.github/ISSUE_TEMPLATE/woop.md

 ---
 name: WOOP
-about: Verbalize your wish in this project
+about: Verbalize your wish to realize
 title: ''
 labels: ''
 assignees: etoal83